keefo/DailySwift/README.md

 # DailySwift
 This is my Swift learning project.
+All the projects are target to macOS.

 * Day001 - Data Types